 We oppose racism and discrimination and we expect the same of our newsrooms and community partners and our funders — building relationships that hold respect for human dignity above all else.
 We recognize the importance of supporting journalists who reflect their communities and who have been historically underrepresented in the industry, and we are committed to show that support and live up to our core values.

 We subscribe to the adage that talk is cheap, so we’re backing our beliefs with action.
 The GroundTruth Project launched a Diversity Task Force in Spring 2020, and formed staff-wide, volunteer DEI working groups to draft recommendations around three themes: Talent, Culture and Partnerships.
-The implementation of the recommendations is underway and we plan to complete this part of our roadmap by November 2022, as part of an ongoing commitment to DEI as a strategic priority.
+The implementation of the recommendations is underway as part of an ongoing commitment to DEI as a strategic priority.